CreatedorMade/bf-on-belts/README.md

 # IMPORTANT NOTICE
-This software is VERY buggy as of right now.
-Currently I'm having trouble with directions and i/o.
-Don't expect anything you write in it to work for now.

-Also, I have NOT tested bridges (`+`) yet.
+I have NOT tested bridges (`+`) yet.
 As a result, you may encounter undocumented behaviour while using them, such as data being sent to the wrong belt, data being overwritten, or data being outright destroyed.
 DO NOT USE THEM IN THE CURRENT VERSION OF BOB.

 # bf-on-belts
 Brainfuck on Belts: because Ruby on Rails is too mainstream